Northumberland inspired art

 The artist JMW Turner had a habit of tipping his hat to the North.
 If anyone asked why, he would explain that the skies of Northumberland had made him famous, so he never lost an opportunity to give his thanks.

-Turner wasn’t the only artist left reaching for the oils after being inspired by the lure of Northumberland’s light, its big spaces and skies and dramatic ruins.
+Turner wasn’t the only artist left reaching for the oils after being inspired by the lure of Northumberland’s light, its big coastal and countryside spaces, dark skies and dramatic castle ruins.